numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 When the DType class is known, the correct dtype instance still needs to be found.
 This shall be implemented by leveraging two pieces of information:

-1. ``type``: The current type attribute to indicate which Python type is associated with the DType class (this is a *class* attribute that always exists for any datatype and is not limited to array coercion).
+1. ``DType.type``: The current type attribute to indicate which Python type is associated with the DType class (this is a *class* attribute that always exists for any datatype and is not limited to array coercion).
 2. The reverse lookup will remain hardcoded for the basic Python types initially.
-   Otherwise the ``type`` attribute will be used, and at least initially may enforce deriving the scalar from a NumPy-provided scalar.
+   Otherwise the ``type`` attribute will be used, and at least initially may enforce deriving the scalar from a NumPy-provided scalar base class.
    This method may be expanded later (see alternatives).
 3. ``__discover_descr_from_pyobject__(cls, obj) -> dtype``: A classmethod that
    returns the correct descriptor given the input object.